 Nature of Kenya

 48. The country has many picturesque waterfalls.
-The largest of them is Thompson Falls, near the town of Nyahururu.
-It is a whole cascade of waterfalls with a total height of more than 70 metres.
+The largest is Thompson Falls, near the town of Nyahururu.
+It is an entire cascade of waterfalls with a total height of more than 70 metres.